cbmr-data/cbmr-data.github.io/esrum/_sources/usage/services/index.rst.txt

 This page describes services available on Esrum, that are not described
 elsewhere:

+- The :ref:`p_ai_agents` page describes how to run AI agents in a sandbox environment with controlled access to files on Esrum.
 - The :ref:`p_containers` page describes how to run containerized software on Esrum, using either ``podman`` or ``singularity``.
 - The :ref:`p_service_jupyter` page describes how to use Jupyter